kyntk/q-temporal-sandbox/README.md

+# Sandbox for tc39/proposal-temporal

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).